Frequently Asked Questions

 Limitations of Use

-The recommended starting dose is (2) 100mg soft gels twice daily – once in the morning and once in the evening (400 mg total per day).
+The recommended starting dose is 200 mg twice daily – once in the morning and once in the evening (400 mg total daily dose).
 Dosing may be adjusted depending on how your patient responds to KYZATREX.
 The minimum recommended dose is 100 mg once daily in the morning.
 The maximum recommended dose is 400 mg twice daily.
 For total daily doses greater than 100 mg, administer the same dose in the morning and evening.

 Check serum testosterone concentration at least 7 days after starting treatment or after dosage adjustment, 3 to 5 hours after the morning dose.
 Periodically monitor serum testosterone concentration.